 “My lips will shout for joy as I sing your praise.” - Psalm 71: 23

 Acoustic Spirituality is a program designed to help students find God in all things.
-For many, silence is a scary thing, so we fill that with music.
+For many, silence is a scary thing, so we seek to fill that absence with music.
 What are we listening to?
-It need not be Christian music.
-Here, we listen to some contemporary songs and look for religious and spiritual concepts, while sharing songs that help bring us to a holy place.
-Acoustic Spirituality meets monthly afterschool.
+Is it bringing us to God?
+Here, we listen to some contemporary, popular songs and look for religious and spiritual concepts, while sharing songs that help bring us to a holy place.
+Acoustic Spirituality meets monthly.

 Cinematic Spirituality is a program designed to open student’s minds to religious and spiritual ideas and concepts found in popular movies.
 After watching a film, students discuss one or two key elements of the movie and how we can find God in the film.
 Cinematic Spirituality meets monthly afterschool.

-The Liturgy Committee is composed of students interested in getting involved more with the Liturgy in all its stages – planning and serving.
+The Liturgy Team is composed of students interested in getting involved more with the Liturgy in all its stages – planning to serving.
 Select Seniors are invited to serve as Extraordinary Ministers of Holy Communion during school liturgies, and students are invited to serve as lectors and altar servers.
 The Liturgy team will learn about the Mass and help put together the programs as well as regularly serve for our liturgical functions.
 The Liturgy Team will meet twice a month during flex/club days.